-- 3. How does a credit union differ from a bank? - Students will carry out a specific comparison of a bank to a credit union using: - 7 things that make credit unions unique - Banks vs. Credit Unions in Canada. - After the class takes notes on credit unions versus banks, have a discussion about their findings and develop a class description of the main difference between the two institutions.
+3. How does a credit union differ from a bank?

+- Students will carry out a specific comparison of a bank to a credit union using the Vancity credit union blog, specifically the entry 7 things that make credit unions unique and This infographic explains the differences between banks and credit unions. - After the class takes notes on credit unions versus banks, have a discussion about their findings and develop a class description of the main difference between the two institutions.